Linux

 Linux force feedback is a first-class path.

-The beta is still narrow on hardware, but Linux is not an afterthought.
+Hardware support is focused, but Linux is not an afterthought.